MatthewJDavis/matthewjdavis.github.io/_posts/2017-09-17-deploy-to-aws-with-vsts.md

 ![Committing the template](/images/vsts-aws-deploy/commit-template.png)

 The template is a CloudFormation yaml file which will create an S3 bucket, give the account owner full access and tag it with a Project tag.
-It requires 2 input parameters, BucketName and ProjectTag
+It requires 2 input parameters, BucketName and ProjectTag.

 Now we need a parameter file.